-- 1. You may not process your digital photos in other software-even if you already know how to operate that software. - 2.
-Use the correct version of Lightroom: There are two Lightroom apps-Lightroom Classic (LrC logo) and Lightroom CC (Lr logo).
+- 1. You may process your digital photos in other software-if you already know how to operate that software.
+I am not able to provide support for other apps. - 2.
+There are two Lightroom apps-Lightroom Classic and Lightroom CC.
 Lightroom Classic is the version that runs on your computer and stores your photos on your machine.
 Lightroom CC runs in the cloud and stores your photos in the cloud.
-Again, you must use Lightroom Classic.
-If your app does not have "Classic" in its name, then you do not have the required version. - 3.
-If you want to run Lightroom Classic on your own computer, check CollegeBuys.org for a special price of \$39.99 for a 6-month subscription to the entire Adobe Creative Cloud suite of apps.
-Once you subscribe to the Creative Cloud, you will download Lightroom Classic (not Lightroom CC) to your computer.
+If your app does not have "Classic" in its name, then you do not have the recommended version. - 3.
+Lightroom Classic and other Adobe apps are available for student use on certain computers in the AGS Computer Lab and in the Learning Center.
+See the Orientation module for details. - 4.
+If you want to run Lightroom Classic on your computer, check CollegeBuys.org for a special price of \$39.99 for a 6-month subscription to the entire Adobe Creative Cloud suite of apps.
+Once you subscribe to the Creative Cloud, you can download Lightroom Classic and any other app in the Adobe Creative Cloud suite to your computer.
 Remember to look for the word "Classic."
 It is also available for subscription as part of Adobe's Creative Cloud Photography Plan for \$9.99/mo.